 Pineapple Fountain at Ravenel Waterfront Park

 Yes, the famous Pineapple fountain!
 One of the most popular things to do in Charleston, SC with kids, the pineapple fountain is located in the Ravenel Waterfront Park.
 The fountain makes for a great place to take pictures together as a family as it has a variety of pretty backdrops surrounding it.
 Water and palm trees on one side and historic buildings on the other, family pictures will look gorgeous at this fountain!
 For those hot summer days in Charleston, the pineapple fountain is a great place to stop and cool off.
 You can step down into the fountain and wade around and there is enough room for young kids to swim beneath the fountain!

 Horse Drawn Carriage Tour

-If you are looking for exciting things to do in Charleston, SC with kids, consider taking a tour of the Charleston historic district in a horse drawn carriage!
-Kids will love riding around in the carriage and be around the horses as well!
+If you are looking for exciting things to do in Charleston, SC with kids, consider taking a tour of the Charleston historic district in a horse-drawn carriage!
+Kids will love riding around in the carriage and being around the horses as well!
 This is a great way to get your bearings in Charleston.
 You can see and learn about different locations and then decide which ones you would like to walk to and experience on foot.

-The ever so popular Rainbow Row is another great pace for family pictures in Charleston.
-The problem here is hat everyone thinks so.
+The ever-so-popular Rainbow Row is another great place for family pictures in Charleston.
+The problem here is that everyone thinks so.
 If you want to be able to walk along Rainbow Row and get pictures, consider visiting in the early morning hours.
-During all of our visits to Charleston, the most clear I’ve ever seen Rainbow Row was in January.
+During all of our visits to Charleston, the clearest we’ve ever seen Rainbow Row was in January.
 It was eighty degrees and we were able to get photos together in front of the beautiful pastel homes at two in the afternoon without anyone else in sight.
 January is a great time to visit!